-Following Penn State's Environmental and Safety Office guidelines, a maximum of 450 people were permitted inside the Ag Arena at one time, a move which enhanced shopper safety and increased shopper enjoyment.
-As a result, new shoppers were admitted only as others exited the building for the first few hours of the Saturday sale.
-Shoppers wanting to review a large number of books before making their purchases used the mezzanine of the Ag Arena to do so.
-These changes kept both sales floor and perimeter walkways clear.
-Feedback received from shoppers about these measures was generally extremely positive.
-Please note that these guidelines will be followed for future sales.
-The 2017 sale was our second highest sale in terms of gross receipts and the quality of books was superb.
+Following Penn State's Environmental and Safety Office guidelines, a maximum of 450 people again will be permitted inside the Ag Arena at one time.
+As a result, new shoppers will be admitted only as others exit the building for the first few hours of the Saturday sale.
+Shoppers wanting to review a large number of books before making their purchases may use the mezzanine of the Ag Arena to do so.
+These changes will keep both the sales floor and perimeter walkways clear.

 The 57th Annual Used Book Sale will be held on May 12-15, 2018 in the Snider Agricultural Arena on the Penn State University Park Campus.
 Sale hours are 9:00 a.m. - 9:00 p.m. each day.
 May 14th is Half-price Day, and May 15th is Bag Day (all the books you can fit into a cloth grocery bag [please bring your own] for $7.00).